Sam Kass

 Samuel David Kass (born 1980) is an American political advisor, chef, and news personality, who served as President Barack Obama's Senior Policy Advisor for Nutrition Policy, executive director for First Lady Michelle Obama's Let's Move! campaign, and as an assistant chef in the White House.
-On July 29, 2015, NBC News announced the appointment of Kass as a senior food analyst, charged with covering topics such as healthful eating, food trends and policy on all platforms of NBC News.
+On July 29, 2015, NBC News announced the appointment of Kass as a senior food analyst, charged with covering topics such as healthy eating, food trends and policy on all platforms of NBC News.

 Early life and education

 Born in Chicago, Kass grew up in a Jewish family in the Hyde Park neighborhood.
 His father, Robert, was a teacher at the private, co-ed University of Chicago Laboratory Schools who taught President Obama's daughter Malia Obama in the 5th grade.
-Kass's mother, Valentine (née Hertz), is a science educator at the National Science Foundation and previously served as the director of Omnimax productions at the Museum of Science and Industry.
+Kass' mother, Valentine (née Hertz), is a science educator at the National Science Foundation and previously served as the director of Omnimax productions at the Museum of Science and Industry.
 His maternal great-grandmother, Helen Valentine, founded Seventeen magazine.

 Kass attended high school at the Lab Schools, where he was on the varsity baseball team, and graduated in 1998.
 He played baseball as a center fielder on a scholarship at Kansas City Kansas Community College and later transferred to Triton College.
 He graduated with an AB in history in 2004 from the University of Chicago, where he also played NCAA Division III baseball as a right fielder with a career .366 batting average, ranking among the best in program history.

 During his junior year of college, Kass worked at the restaurant 312 Chicago under chef Dean Zanella.
 In 2003, Kass finished his senior year of college abroad, training under chef Christian Domschitz in Vienna, Austria.
 He continued his training while traveling around the world, including to New Zealand, Italy, and Mexico, before returning to Chicago in 2006 to work at the restaurant Avec under executive chef Paul Kahan.